 Sit down and just do a brain dump on the computer.
 Type out as fast as you can the different ideas that come to your mind.
+Do you have any old photo albums to scan digitally, for example?
 Don’t worry about the details of the goal and how it will be accomplished – that’s not the point.
 Right now you’re just brainstorming.

 Once your list is final, add it to the notes section on your iPhone or keep it in a GoogleDoc.
 Now, every time a new idea pops in your head, you can add it to your list wherever you are.